 The bad news is that there is no shortcut to becoming fluent in a language.
 No magic pill, no magic program.
 Of course there are some good uses of your time, and also some bad uses but the reality is that it takes a ton of hard work to become fluent in English, or in any other language unless you happen to be one of those rare people who are just freakishly good at learning languages.

 The students who usually asked me that question about how to become fluent in English were usually the kind of lazy ones who saw their classmates speaking English like rock-stars and wanted that for themselves.
 They thought there would be some answer besides it’s a lot of hard work.
 There isn’t, unfortunately and there are no shortcuts to speaking English fluently.
+You have to try talking about many different conversation topics.

 Vocabulary Lists: Not Going to Cut It